ReSpeak/ts3tts/README.md

 License
 -------
-This project is licensed under the GPLv2 license.
+This project is licensed under the GPLv2 or later license.
 The full license can be found in the `LICENSE` file.